weskerty/zeninternet-chromium/README.md

 3. Make your changes and commit them with a descriptive message.
 4. Push your changes to your fork and create a pull request.

+Thanks:
-   > Thanks to [@YelehaUwU](https://github.com/YelehaUwU) for the contributions on the pop-up UI!
+- to [@YelehaUwU](https://github.com/YelehaUwU) for the contributions on the pop-up UI!
+- to the [Transparent Zen ](https://github.com/frostybiscuit/transparent-zen) for the addon base and the inspiration <3

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

-Enjoy :D Huge thanks to the [Transparent Zen ](https://github.com/frostybiscuit/transparent-zen) for the addon base and the inspiration <3